drklee3/picatch/README.md

 ### via Docker

-Docker images are provided via GitHub Packages.
+Docker images are provided via both [Docker Hub][docker-hub] and [GitHub Packages][github-packages].

-First [authenticate with GitHub Packages][github-package-auth] by creating a personal access token with at least the `read:packages` scope.
+**Note:** If you are downloading from GitHub Packages, first [authenticate with GitHub Packages][github-package-auth] by creating a personal access token with at least the `read:packages` scope.

+To download from GitHub Packages instead of Docker Hub, replace the following instances of `drklee/picatch` with `docker.pkg.github.com/drklee3/picatch/picatch`

 To run picatch with `docker run`